Hoyg/Java-CI-CD-with-Jenkins/README.md

 1. [Putty](https://www.putty.org/), a free SSH and Telnet client.

 1. Follow the [Setting up Jenkins](https://www.azuredevopslabs.com/labs/vstsextend/jenkins/)
-exercise to setup and configure Jenkins server on Azure.
+exercise to set up and configure Jenkins server on Azure.

 1. Download and install the Ultimate Trial edition of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/download-thanks.html) on your machine.